-Measuring the grade and stage of prostate cancer helps doctors decide how to treat it.
+Measuring the grade and of cancer helps doctors decide how to treat it.

 - A score of 6 is low grade.